MikeHopcroft/labyrinth/src/conversion/azure/ISSUES.md

 * Top 2
+  * range decoding: a-b becomes a,b when a and b are adjacent
+  * AzurePOP node
+    * Return traffic routing with TCP flags
   * Synthetic nodes
   * Azure backbone shouldn't route IPs into VNets.
 These routes should come from public IPs
   * VNet peerings
-  * AzurePOP node
-  * Resource graph sanitizer - tokens, keys, etc.
+  * Resource graph sanitizer script - tokens, keys, etc.
-  * Sample resource graph output in md files.
+  * Consider putting sample resource graph output in md files.
+Not sure this would add value.
-  * x Detecting cycles with NAT
   * Figure out case normalization for service tags
     * Azure uses TCP and tcp and Tcp
   * Move Azure-specific symbols to dedicated Azure universe.
   * Graph might want to print out the symbol table.
   * RoutingRuleSpec
     * Destination pools
-  * Rename gateway to backbone
+    * Do we still want this feature?
   * Unit test for resourceGraph
-    * Extract createGateway()
+    * Extract createGateway()/createBackbone()
   * Consider adding ranges back to nodes
   * Remove services.getInternetKey()
     * The resource graph is the sole owner of this key